“Zutty and I played together pretty nearly all our lives.” – Louis Armstrong

 With LOUIS ARMSTRONG’S [second] HOT FIVE, 1928-9

 By popular consensus, Zutty (pronounced ‘Zooty’ – a Creole term meaning ‘cute’), is really the only musician to rank as an equal with the great Baby Dodds in the pantheon of 1920s jazz drummers.
 Although he arrived a year or two later on the scene than Dodds, he matches his peer in almost every respect.
-Zutty’s pedigree (growing up in the New Orleans parade bands) his huge and varied body of work (recording and performing on and off with both Louis Armstrong and Jelly Roll Morton throughout their lives as well as a host of other legendary figures) and the sheer quality of his playing (which becomes more clear as the decade, and recording technology, progresses) all set him above virtually every other drummer active during the period.
-Despite the fact that Zutty survived Dodds (who died in 1959) and continued to perform and record into the 1960s, there is a feeling that his legacy has since been slightly lost in the long shadow cast by the treasure-trove of information left by Dodds (in the form of a spoken-word record and an engaging autobiography).
-Zutty consequently appears to us a rather more enigmatic figure, and close attention to his recorded work is more important to fully appreciate his contribution to jazz drumming.
+Zutty’s pedigree, his huge and varied body of work (recording and performing on and off with both Louis Armstrong and Jelly Roll Morton throughout their lives as well as a host of other legendary figures) and the sheer quality of his playing (which becomes more clear as the decade, and recording technology, progresses) all set him above virtually every other drummer active during the period.
+Despite the fact that Zutty survived Dodds (who died in 1959), his legacy has since been slightly lost in the long shadow cast by the treasure-trove of information Dodds left behind in the form of multiple spoken recordings and an engaging autobiography.
+Zutty, besides a few brief recorded interviews, left little of his story in his own words, and consequently appears to us a rather more enigmatic figure.
+Close attention to his recorded work is thus even more important to fully appreciate his concept of jazz and his contribution to drumming.

-“When some musician would get a job on the riverboats with Fate Marable, they’d say, ‘Well, you’re going to the conservatory […] the men who worked with him had to be really good.
-When I joined him […] the best I could do was try to read, with my head buried in the music sheet while I kept time.”
+“When some musician would get a job on the riverboats with Fate Marable, they’d say, ‘Well, you’re going to the conservatory […] the men who worked with him had to be really good. […] When I joined him […] the best I could do was try to read, with my head buried in the music sheet while I kept time. […] The way it worked on the boats was Monday nights the dances were for colored.
+Every night the boats would travel up and down the river for a while and then come back.
+The riverboat bands played dance music mostly.
+But Fate had things like Jelly Roll Morton’s tunes in his book, numbers like ‘The Pearls’ and ‘Jelly Roll Blues’.
+And he had songs like ‘Frankie And Johnny’.”

 It seems a fair assumption that he may have been dissuaded from using his full set by the OKeh recording engineers for fear that drums would ruin the recording, just as their counterparts at Gennett had restricted Baby Dodds to cymbal and block when recording King Oliver’s band the previous year.